 The arches are what keep me coming back.
 The Gorge holds more than 100 natural sandstone arches of every size and shape, with more still being discovered in tucked-away places throughout this massive 29,000-acre canyon system.

 You can lose track of all the Red’s impressive designations – National Geological Area, National Archaeological District, National Natural Landmark – and the area also is home to Kentucky’s only National River, aptly named Red River.
 To cap it off, a National Scenic Byway weaves it way alongside its waters.

-Ian says he first fell in love with the Red River Gorge many years ago, when he came down from Cincinnati to visit as a Boy Scout.
+Ian said he first fell in love with the Red River Gorge many years ago, when he came down from Cincinnati to visit as a Boy Scout.
 That love never waned.
 He later moved here as an adult and began doing his part to promote the area – and help build the local economy – through his cabin rental business and Thrillsville Adventure Park, an outdoor adventure playground offering a ton of mild to wild challenges.

 The Red is like a mistress born of the earth, so be careful.

 She is seductive.

 And she just may steal your heart and soul.

 If You Go: